Merubokkusu/Discord-S.C.U.M/readme.md

 Contributions are welcome.
 You can submit issues, make pull requests, or suggest features.
 Ofc not all suggestions will be implemented (because discum is intended to be a transparent, relatively-raw discord user api wrapper), but all suggestions will be looked into.

 ## FAQ
+Q: I'm getting ```if log["console"]: TypeError: 'bool' object is not subscriptable```.
+Why?
+A: A recent commit to the github repo has a version-breaking change: log is now a dictionary instead of a boolean.
+The reason for this is to allow the dev/user to specify a log file if they wish.
+You can either update your code according to https://github.com/Merubokkusu/Discord-S.C.U.M/blob/master/docs/using.md#logging or use https://github.com/Merubokkusu/Discord-S.C.U.M/releases/tag/v1.2.1 for now.
+However, I recommend updating when v1.2.2 comes out.

 Q: Why am I getting Attribute Errors?
 A: Most likely you've installed discum through pip, which is not always updated.
 To get the most recent version, install through github.
 However, if you're getting an ```AttributeError: 'GatewayServer' object has no attribute 'session'``` all this means is that you haven't connected to the gateway yet (using ```bot.gateway.run()```). (there's no gateway session if you haven't connected ever).